SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-05-01-org-python.md

 ### HTML {#html}

 Export to a standalone HTML is an easy way to share the code with someone who doesn't use Emacs, just remember that HTML may not be the only file you'd have to share if you have images in the document.
-Although you may use something like [htmlark](https://github.com/BitLooter/htmlark) to get a proper self-contained HTML.
+Although you may use something like [htmlark](https://github.com/BitLooter/htmlark) later to get a proper self-contained HTML.

 To do the export, run `M-x org-html-export-to-html`.
 It should work out of the box, however, we can improve the output a bit.